l-n-s/super-i2p-server/README.md

     ansible-playbook -i inventory.ini --tags="ircd,ircbouncer" --skip-tags="i2pd" playbook.yml

-Keep in mind, that you may have as many servers in your inventory file as you wish, ansible will deploy *Super I2P server* on each one of them:
+Keep in mind, that you may have as many servers in your inventory file as you wish, Ansible will deploy *Super I2P server* on each one of them:

     [all]
     host.name